vmayoral/basic_reinforcement_learning/tutorial11/README.tex.md

     - Update the policy, using a policy gradient estimate $\hat{g}$, which is a sum of terms $\nabla_\theta log\pi(a_t | s_t,\theta)\hat(A_t)$ **end for**

+Among the demonstrators shown, robot learns how to run in about 2000 episodes which according to them, could take 2 weeks of real training.

+Simulation to real robot explained at https://youtu.be/S_gwYj1Q-44?t=50m20s.
+Simulating and transferring it into the real robot is an active research line.
+One interesting approach is to run experiments in a number of different randomized scenarios under the same policy (e.g.: **using different physics engines**).

+Question asked about how to make a robot do specific things once it has learned basic behaviors (e.g.: walk).
+Answer was that problem had to be set up slightly differently.
+Instead of inputing to the NNs only states you would also input the direction of the goal.
+Paper "Hindsight Experience Replay" describes this method.